tazyamah/partitioned_routes/README.md

 For Rails 3.

-This enables define routes in Controller( like `config/routes.rb`).
+This is enable to define routes in Controller( like `config/routes.rb`).

 ### Example